OnBlockIO/n3-tokens-contracts/README.md

 `properties` returns a MAP of all the NFT metadata, and is what follows NEP11 standard (even though currently the standard is inconsistent as the signature shows it should be a MAP, while the explanation tied to it shows it should be a serialized NVM object).

 `propertiesJson` returns a serialized JSON string of all the NFT metadata, and is what makes more sense for us to handle metadata.

-Contract supports ways both for convenience purposes.
+This contract supports both methods for convenience purposes.

 ### Compiling contract
 ```